 Seborrheic dermatitis (dandruff)

 Eczema is a rash caused by inflammation in the skin.
-The exact reason for the inflammation is not entirely clear and depends on the type of eczema you have.
-There are likely many factors that lead to eczema, including genetics, immune function, triggers, and family history.
+The exact reason for the inflammation isn’t entirely clear and depends on the type of eczema you have.
+There are likely many factors that can contribute to eczema, including:

 Your immune system also plays a role in eczema.
 There are certain immune system cells that can be overactive in eczema — leading to more inflammation.

-There are many different triggers for the rash in eczema.
+There are many different triggers for eczema.
 These triggers may vary depending on the type of eczema you have.
 Common eczema triggers include:

 Pet dander